 Polyunsaturated (omega-6) oils like grapeseed, soybean or canola are fragile.
 They oxidize quickly when blended with eggs and air, producing unhealthy and bad-tasting rancid oils.

-Commercial mayonnaise products like Hellmanns® and Dukes® solved the oxidation problem long ago by adding EDTA, a synthetic preservative.
+Commercial mayonnaise products like Hellmanns® and Dukes® solved the oxidation problem decades ago by adding EDTA, a synthetic preservative.
 But natural foods consumers don’t want EDTA in their mayonnaise.
-EDTA is banned by Whole Foods.
+EDTA is banned by Whole Foods and other natural grocers.
 Also, EDTA tastes horrible and ruins the flavor of mayonnaise.

 Coconaise® is a new natural mayonnaise with a fresher flavor because the oil is naturally resistant to oxidation.
 Many people say they don’t like mayonnaise.
 We believe they are actually offended by rancid oil or EDTA.
 They have not had the good stuff: mayonnaise with fresh oil and no preservatives.

 Coconaise® is the first EDTA-free mayonnaise that is not rancid.